simple-login/website/content/blog/vs-firefox-relay.md

 ### Conclusion

-Using email aliases aren't mainstream (yet) and has probably the same popularity as password managers 10 years ago.
+Using email aliases isn't mainstream (yet) and has probably the same popularity as password managers 10 years ago.
 For this reason, we don't see Firefox Relay as a concurrent but rather a co-pilot in the fight to gain back control of our data.

 Having reputed companies investing in the email aliases technology like Apple and Firefox also validates the need for email aliases.